imavrodinov/imavrodinov.github.io/_posts/2020-02-28-additive-days.md

 I had a blast at Additive Days 2020.
 There were many takeaways from all talks attended, new people met, and familiar ones I haven't seen in a while.
 Missing the second conference day was a bit unfortunate, but hopefully they'll upload footage from the whole event soon.

-See you again next year!
+See you again next year! :v: